jbush001/NyuziProcessor/firmware/nuengine/README.md

 - Ability to have state changes.
 Need proper command queues rather than hard coded state in main.
 - Allocating resources in global initializers is bad.
 Should clean this up.
+- Triangles that are edge on will be rendered as lines that extend to infinity in both directions.
+Need to detect a special case, probably just culling entirely.